NordicHPC/nordichpc.github.io/meetings.md

 ## About

-NordicHPC meetings are a time for staff of Nordic computing centers to meet up and exchange best practices and tips.
+NordicHPC meetings are a time for staff of Nordic computing centers to meet up and exchange best practices and tips, and work on joint software that helps everyone.
 Computing centers tend to be quite independent and conservative, but we all have the same problems.
 Why not work on solutions together?